Memorial Sloan Kettering experts discuss efforts to detect genetic differences in breast cancers and offer more-tailored therapies.

-Breast cancer arises when cells within the breast grow and multiply abnormally.
-This process can lead to the formation of a lump or mass of extra cells, called a tumor.
-In many cases the tumors are non-cancerous, or benign.
-In the case of malignant tumors, the cells continue dividing uncontrollably and have the capacity to invade nearby tissues and potentially spread (metastasize) to distant sites.
-There is also a form of “noninvasive” breast cancer called ductal carcinoma in situ (DCIS); some DCIS tumors may become invasive.
+Breast cancer occurs when cells within the breast grow and multiply abnormally.
+This process can cause a tumor to form.
+In many cases, the tumor is benign (noncancerous).
+In the case of a malignant (cancerous) tumor, the cells continue dividing uncontrollably and can invade nearby tissues and potentially metastasize (spread) to other parts of your body.
+These tumors are known as invasive tumors.
+There is also a form of noninvasive breast cancer called ductal carcinoma in situ (DCIS); some DCIS tumors may become invasive.

 Although it’s much less common, breast cancer can also occur in men.
 Learn more about male breast cancer.

 Just because you have the following symptoms doesn’t always mean you have breast cancer, but you should see a doctor right away if they occur:

 - a physical change in the breast, such as a lump or a thickening